 Late summer is when the growing season winds down and your hostas prepare to go dormant for the fall and winter months.
 Around the middle of July, prepare to add the last round of fertilizer to your new hostas.
 Established ones won’t need it at this point.
 Use the 10-10-10 slow-release fertilizer on your young hostas.
 If you notice a few new leaves, give them one round of liquid fertilizer in the first week of August.

 For established hostas, it’s time to put the hose away and stop watering them.
 A lack of water will encourage your plants to enter their dormant phase before the frost hits them.
 If you have new hostas, use a watering can and continue giving them normal amounts of water.

 Don’t fertilize your hostas in the fall or winter months.
 These are plants that go dormant once the frost hits, and any new shoots will die off.
 This can have a negative impact on your plant as the spring comes around and they start growing again.

-Keep an eye on the weather and make a point to heavily water your plants so they get full of water the night before the first hard freeze comes through.
-Rain will typically come in the fall, but you may need to make a point to soak your garden one more time if you’ve had a dry fall.
+Monitor the weather and water your plants heavily so they get full of water the night before the first hard freeze comes through.
+Rain will typically come in the fall, but you may need to soak your garden one more time if you’ve had a dry fall.
 The water will help protect your hostas from the frost and push them into a dormant state until the ground unthaws in the spring.

-If you live in an area that has very dry winters with no snow, you may have to water once or twice during the dormant period.
-If you don’t, you could end up with smaller hostas or they could come up later in the spring
+If you live in an area that has dry winters with no snow, you may have to water once or twice during the dormant period.
+If you don’t, you could end up with smaller hostas or they could come up later in the spring.